Health-Union/snowshu/docs/development.md

 5. Commit.
 Repeat.

 #### Integration Testing
 Integration tests require live test sources (ie Redshift, Snowflake, Bigquery instances).
 These tests will look for a trail-path.yml and credentials.yml in the folder `/tests/assets/integration` (by default these files are included in the `.gitignore`).
 Name each of the profiles after the source to be tested.

+**TEST DATA**
+integration test data is included in the `/tests/assets/data` folder.
+The folder structure of the test data reflects how the integration tests are expecting the source db to be structured (ie `database=SNOWSHU_DEVELOPMENT` means the database name should be... you guessed it, `SNOWSHU_DEVELOPMENT`).
+Data loading will vary by source data system, but you can start with the `integration_test_setup.py` script located in `/tests/assets/` folder.